- Conditions We Treat

 If you’re referred to CCL for diagnosis, your consultant or oncologist will advise you on which tests are relevant to your individual symptoms.
 Tests to diagnose nasal and sinus cancer include:

-At CCL, patients with nasal and sinus cancer are treated by a team of different specialists, called a Multi-Disciplinary Team, or MDT.
+At CCL, patients with nasal and sinus cancer are treated by a specialist multidisciplinary team.
 This team works together to create a treatment plan to suit the individual needs of the patient.
 The best treatment for nasal and sinus cancer depends on several factors, including the stage of your cancer and your general health.

 Treatment usually includes a combination of: